jtmaliszewski/CHR-2025-It-takes-a-village/README.md

 ## Data Description

-This repository contains data necessary for reproduction of original tables and figures presented in Maliszewski, "It takes a village to write a book: mapping anonymous contributions in Stephen Langton’s Quaestiones Theologiae" (https://doi.org/10.1017/chr.2025.10004).
+This repository contains data necessary for the reproduction of original tables and figures presented in Maliszewski, "It takes a village to write a book: mapping anonymous contributions in Stephen Langton’s Quaestiones Theologiae" (https://doi.org/10.1017/chr.2025.10004).

 For Figure 1 (stemma codicum), please consult Stephen Langton, _Quaestiones Theologiae_, III.1, ed.
 Bieniak, Wciórka, pp. 87-88.